Physical unknowables: Rise and fall of determinism

 \subsection{Toward explanation and feasibility}

 Throughout history, the human desire to foresee and manipulate the physical world for survival and prosperity, and in accord with personal wishes and fantasies, has been confronted with the inability to predict and manipulate large portions of the habitat.
 As time passed, people have figured out various ways to tune ever increasing fragments of the world according to their needs.
 From a purely behavioral perspective, this is brought about in the way of pragmatic quasi-causal conditional rules of the following kind, ``if one does this, one obtains that.''
-A typical example of such a rule is, ``if I rub my hands, they get warmer.''
+A typical example of such a rule is ``if I rub my hands, they get warmer.''

 How does one arrive at those kinds of rules?
-Guided by suspicions, thoughts, formalisms and by pure chance, inquiries start by ``roaming around,'' inspecting portions of the world and examining their behavior.
-Repeating patterns of behavior are observed and ``pinned down'' by reproducing them.
-A physical behavior is anything that can be observed and thus operationally obtained and measured; e.g., the rise and fall of the sun, the ignition of fire, the formation and the melting of ice.
+Guided by suspicions, thoughts, formalisms and by pure chance, inquiries start by roaming around, inspecting portions of the world and examining their behavior.
+Repeating phenomena or patterns of behavior are observed and pinned down by reproducing and evoking them.
+A physical behavior is anything that can be observed and thus operationally obtained and measured; for example, the rise and fall of the sun, the ignition of fire, the formation and melting of ice (in principle even time series of financial entities traded at stock exchanges or over-the-counter).

-As physical behaviors are observed, people attempt to ``understand'' them by trying to figure out some the ``cause''~\cite{frank} or ``reason'' for their occurrences.
-Researchers invent virtual parallel worlds of thoughts and intellectual concepts such as ``electric field'' or ``mechanical force'' to ``explain'' and manipulate the physical behaviors, calling these creations of their minds ``physical theories.''
+As physical behaviors are observed, people attempt to understand them by trying to figure out some cause \citep{schlick,frank} or reason for their occurrences.
+Researchers invent virtual parallel worlds of thoughts and intellectual concepts such as ``electric field'' or ``mechanical force'' to explain and manipulate the physical behaviors, calling these creations of their minds ``physical theories.''
 Contemporary physical theories are heavily formalized and spelled out in the language of mathematics.
-A ``good theory'' provides people with the feeling of a ``key'' unlocking new ways of world comprehension and manipulation.
-Ideally, an ``explanation'' should be as compact as possible and should apply to as many behavioral patterns as possible.
+A good theory provides people with the feeling of a key unlocking new ways of world comprehension and manipulation.
+Ideally, an explanation should be as compact as possible and should apply to as many behavioral patterns as possible.